Luk14/Scala-Play/README.md

 ## 🚀 Deployment

-    Onee the file has been created, it can be deployed to a Server.
+    Once the file has been created, it can be deployed to a Server.

 ## ⛏️ Testing